May 21 - 24, 2026

 Taezoo Park (b.Korea, based in New York) is an artist and digitologist whose practice began with abandoned CRT televisions on the streets of New York—objects that became not mere found material but phenomenological encounters with technology as a living, context-dependent entity.
 Combining obsolete and transitional technologies with contemporary computational systems, Park’s long-running Digital Being series enacts Deleuzian processual becoming: works that are continuously reconfigured through the movements, breath, and presence of viewers.
 His practice is grounded in rigorous research—collaborations with social scientists at Cornell, a residency at the LES Ecology Center, restoration work on Nam June Paik’s artworks—and draws on Benjamin, Foucault, Derrida, and Baudrillard to interrogate simulation, knowledge, and the shifting boundary between reality and virtuality.
 Park teaches new media art at Pratt Institute.

-Paul Choate (b.1984, USA) builds machines and teaches them to paint.
-Calder and Ada—his custom-built robotic collaborators, developed through bespoke hardware, brushes, and AI-driven systems—are not tools but interpretive agents, capable of producing work with a logic of their own.
+Paul Choate (b.1984, USA) has dedicated his artistic career to exploring the evolution from manual craft to technological automation.
+His work examines how advanced technologies like AI and robotics can enhance rather than replace artistic expression.
+Using machines as creative partners, Calder and Ada, developed through bespoke hardware, brushes, and AI-driven systems—are not tools but interpretive agents, capable of producing work with a logic of their own.
 Glitch, fragmentation, chromatic shift, and compression artifact are not aesthetic references in this work—they are native behaviors, the marks a machine makes as it processes and misreads.
 At a moment when many artists pursue algorithmic perfection, Choate pursues algorithmic honesty: each painting is a record of the exchange between human intention and mechanical innocence, a mirror held up to our systems and contradictions, unfiltered.

 Alberto Ballocca (b.1993, Italy) works across painting and sculpture, both rooted in instinct, accumulation, and deliberate surrender to the unknown.
 His canvases build psychological interiority through layered gestural marks where images surface organically from the subconscious.
 His new sculptures extend this language into three dimensions through an unexpected material: discarded and obsolete technological objects—salvaged components, redundant hardware, spent media—assembled not as critique of obsolescence but as archaeological inquiry into it.
 Where Park and Choate interrogate what digital technology is becoming, Ballocca examines what it leaves behind, finding in these abandoned objects a symbolic weight closer to ancient artifact than modern detritus.